![[NPC Clearinghouse]](npclogo.gif)

 The NPC Resources Page is an asset to people who wish to become directly involved with noise issues.
 Below you will find tools for activists, educational resources, and resources that address specific types of noise.
 Also see the "Related Sites" Pages to see what other noise-concerned individuals and groups are doing!

-The Resource Library is sponsored by Super Soundproofing Co, Kinetics Noise Control, Resolution Law Group and St. Cloud Window, Inc.
+The Resource Library is sponsored by Super Soundproofing Co, Kinetics Noise Control, Resolution Law Group, St. Cloud Window, Inc, and Acoustical Solutions, Inc.

 Design or amend your community noise ordinance.
 If you are interested in improving your living environment by creating or amending the noise ordinance in your community, these "Guidelines For An Urban Noise Ordinance," by Federico Miyara, will help lend understanding to ordinance purposes and ways noise can be addressed.
 Mr. Miyara is a noise expert from the Acoustics Laboratory in Rosario, Argentina.
 This comprehensive treatment of noise classification and tool for noise abatement will help you create an ordinance that is appropriate to your community.